AI in banking

 Both claim AI-native positioning.
 Both target banks seeking to modernize.
 But they're fundamentally different solutions targeting different layers of the banking stack.

-If you're evaluating AI-native banking platforms, you've likely encountered both Backbase and OpenCoreOS in your research.
+If you're evaluating AI-native banking operating systems, you've likely encountered both Backbase and OpenCoreOS in your research.

 Both claim AI-native positioning.
 Both target banks seeking to modernize.
 Both promise transformative results.

-But they're fundamentally different solutions targeting different layers of the banking technology stack.
+But they address fundamentally different layers of the banking technology stack.

-This comparison breaks down what each platform actually does, where they overlap, and most importantly - which is right for your bank's specific needs.
+This comparison breaks down what each solution actually does, where they overlap, and which is right for your bank's specific needs.

 Quick comparison

 Backbase and OpenCoreOS operate at different layers of banking technology.
-Backbase is a proven engagement platform with 150+ production banks.
+Backbase is a proven AI-native Banking OS with 120+ production banks.
 OpenCoreOS is a pre-launch core banking infrastructure targeting tier-one banks only.

 Key differences:

-• Market maturity: Backbase has 20+ years and 150+ deployments vs OpenCoreOS with zero production banks
+• Market maturity: Backbase has 20+ years and 120+ deployments.
+OpenCoreOS has zero production banks.

-• Technology focus: Backbase handles customer engagement and journeys vs OpenCoreOS handles core ledger and backend
+• Technology focus: Backbase coordinates customer engagement, journeys, and operations.
+OpenCoreOS handles core ledger and backend infrastructure.

-• Target market: Backbase serves all bank tiers vs OpenCoreOS targets tier-one banks exclusively
+• Target market: Backbase serves all bank tiers.
+OpenCoreOS targets tier-one banks exclusively.

 Core capabilities: